FelixRovinVincent/vehicle-survey-analyser/README.md

 # Vehicle Survey Data Analyser
-This project is created to be used as the solution to Vehicle Survey Coding Challenge offered by Aconex.
+This project is the solution to Vehicle Survey Coding Challenge offered by Aconex.
 The application is mainly an analyser for the survey data supposedly recorded by vehicle counter owned by the city government mentioned in the problem statement.

+## Why I chose Vehicle Survey Coding Challenge

+The project caught my attention right from the first read out of the three challenges.
+This must be because of the following reasons:-

+1. I found the project to be more complex than the other two (admit to be subjective), but saw the potential to apply object oriented concepts to simplify it.
+Also the new additions in Java 8 like the Stream API and the java.time package could also be used to demonstrate it's usefulness.
+And to be honest, I believe both of these would be advantageous to better demonstrate my skills in requirements capture, application design and coding.

+2. I started my career in Java with hardware integration like interfacing NFC, SmartCard readers, Fingerprint devices, RFID tag readers etc. to software mainly in Java.
+I felt this challenge to be interesting in that context and knew that I would really enjoy completing the challenge.

+## Design and approach

+All the analysis and design documents I created to solve the challenge are available in the [_DOCS](https://github.com/FelixRovinVincent/vehicle-survey-analyser/tree/master/_DOCS) folder.
+The steps I followed to solve the chosen challenge are as follows:-

+1. Started the project by creating a GitHub repo.
+2. Setup configuration management using Maven.
+3. Configured logging with java.util.logging.
+4. Added Static Analysis capability to the project.
+5. Textual Analysis of the Problem Statement done.
+6. Create README to include the deliverables:-
+	a.
+An explanation on why I selected the chosen problem
+	b.
+Clear and concise instruction on how to execute the solution to the challenge.
+7. Requirements Diagram to ensure that no requirements are missed during design.
+8. Code Design using UML Class Diagram
+9. Write Unit Tests against crucial methods.
+10. Write Integration tests including negative scenarios.
+11. Write test-driven production code as implementation of the design.
+Running tests to confirm implementation logic, static analysis of the code followed by corrections/improvements are repeated in sequence after implementing a portion of the solution.
+This would be the last deliverable.
+12. Ensure everything is OK.
+Submit the solution via email including the link to GitHub repo.

 ## Getting Started